melbournebioinformatics/MelBioInf_docs/docs/tutorials/molecular_dynamics_201/molecular_dynamics_201.md

 scancel <jobnumber>
 ```

 Now that your job has finished, we will copy across a completed job run.
-From your top directory on snowy: (this should be all on one line:)
+From your **top directory** on Snowy:

 ```
 cp -r /vlsci/examples/namd/Namd_intermediate_template_finished/* Namd_intermediate_template/
 ```

-Once the jobs are finished (or you have stopped the jobs and copied across the precomputed data), we can download the entire directory back to our desktop for analysis.
+Once the jobs are finished (or you have stopped the jobs and copied across the precomputed data), we can download the entire directory back to our local computer for analysis.
 If you don't have much memory on your laptop, you can do the analysis remotely on the cluster.

 A smart way to copy files back to your local computer is to use **rsync**.
 This way you only copy new or changed files back to your computer.
-In Linux from the desktop this would be:
+In Linux from the local computer terminal this would be:

 ```
 rsync -avzt <username>@snowy.vlsci.unimelb.edu.au:Namd_intermediate_template .